chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

  {% endhighlight %}

+ ### Making Sure It Works

+ Let's see if our ViewTraverser can find a common superview.
+To test this, create a ViewController class and add the following:

+ {% highlight swift linenos %}

+import UIKit

+class ViewController: UIViewController {

+    let viewOne = UIView()
+    let viewTwo = UIView()
+    let viewThree = UIView()
+    let intermediaryView = UIView()
+    let viewSuper = UIView()
+    let traverser = ViewTraverser()

+    override func viewDidLoad() {
+        super.viewDidLoad()
+        viewOne.tag = 22
+        viewTwo.tag = 23
+        viewSuper.tag = 10
+        view.tag = 12
+        intermediaryView.addSubview(viewOne)
+        intermediaryView.tag = 8
+        viewThree.tag = 33
+        viewThree.addSubview(viewTwo)
+        view.addSubview(viewThree)
+        view.addSubview(intermediaryView)
+        // logic to check our common superviews goes here }
+}

+ {% endhighlight %}

+ There are two lines that you need to add at the bottom of your viewDidLoad to check:

+ {% highlight swift linenos %}

+import UIKit

+class ViewController: UIViewController {
+    // Properties

+     override func viewDidLoad() {
+        // setup
+        let nameView = traverser.commonSuper(viewOne: viewOne, viewTwo: viewTwo) print(nameView?.tag)
+     }
+}

+{% endhighlight %}

+If everything goes according to plan your you should get the following printed to the terminal:

+{% highlight swift linenos %}

+Optional(12)

+{% endhighlight %}

+The first common superview for viewOne and viewTwo should be the ViewController's view, which was given the tag 12.

+### Wrap Up

 Hopefully this adds some clarity to the relationships between views and how to work with them.
 Checkout the gist link to see the full implementation.

  Sources: